Nike Swoosh Designer Discusses Her Iconic Creation

 SIEGEL: At the time, Carolyn Davidson had no idea how much to charge for The Swoosh.
 Her assignment had been to come up with a logo for the running shoes.
 She was a novice, and asked for a $35 fee for the drawing.
 Since then, Nike has made billions.
 Eventually, the company gave her some stock.
 She's not quite a millionaire, she says, but she's famous - sort of.

-Ms. DAVIDSON: I've pretty much stayed under the radar, and nobody knows who I am.
+M: I've pretty much stayed under the radar, and nobody knows who I am.

 NORRIS: Davidson was a college student when Phil Knight hired her for his company.
 She says that one day, Knight stumbled upon her sitting in a hallway of Portland State University in Oregon.
 She was telling a friend she didn't have enough money to take an oil-painting class.
 Knight hired her as a graphic designer and a few years later, that's how she came to create one of the world's most memorable corporate logos.

-Ms. DAVIDSON: When I see it on TV - and I turn on a game and both teams are in Nike, I mean, I just get a good feeling.
+M: When I see it on TV - and I turn on a game and both teams are in Nike, I mean, I just get a good feeling.
 Or if I turn a corner and run into a billboard, or if I watch the Olympics - I mean, it's just a good feeling inside.

-Of all the world's runners who wear Nike brands, there is one person who is not in their number.
+SIEGEL: Of all the world's runners who wear Nike brands, there is one person who is not in their number.

-Ms. DAVIDSON: I like to walk.
+M: I like to walk.
 I like to garden.
 But I never was into running.